Can I be Heart-Centred and still be successful?

 So let me reassure you, yes you can create a genuinely successful business and make good money while remaining totally in alignment with your “heart-centred values”.
 I know because I’ve done it

-In other words, yes you CAN make good money doing good work while being a good person.
+You CAN make good money doing good work while being a good person.

 1. Get clear on your values at the outset